How to Maximize Home Comfort During Jacksonville Winters

 Humidity is normally ignored as a huge component of indoor comfort and air quality.
 Air that is too moist or too dry can disrupt your comfort, your heating or cooling efficiency, and may permanently damage the furnishings and finishes of your home.
-During the course of the winter, your furnace often strips the air of moisture during the heating process; this can cause the air inside your home to feel exceedingly dry.
-Keep reading to find out how dry air effects your home, your skin, and your heating bills—and learn how you can control indoor humidity to increase your comfort all winter long.
+During the course of the winter, your furnace often takes the moisture out of the air during the heating process; this can cause the air inside your home to feel exceedingly dry.
+Keep reading to discover the effects of dry air on your home, your skin, and your heating bills—and learn how you can manage indoor humidity to increase your comfort all winter long.

 Dry Air and Your Home

 Dry air can greatly diminish your comfort and your home.
 When the air in your home is too dry, you could experience irritation of the skin, eyes, nose, and mouth.
 Dry air may also lead to symptoms similar to those of a sore throat, such as discomfort and coughing.
-If you or your family members suffer from allergies or asthma, a dry indoor environment can cause respiratory discomfort as well.
+If you or your family members have to deal with allergies or asthma, a dry indoor environment can cause respiratory discomfort as well.
 Air that is too dry can also damage the finishes and furnishings in your home, particularly those made from wood, causing them to shrink, warp, and crack.
-Low humidity can also affect paper products, such as photos, posters, and books, resulting in them becoming more brittle.
-In addition to these, extremely low humidity can decrease the efficiency of your home’s heating system.
+Low humidity may also affect paper products, such as photos, posters, and books, resulting in them becoming more brittle.
+In addition to these, very low humidity can lower the efficiency of your home’s heating system.
 Air that captures more moisture can hold more heat, which means it will feel warmer.
 Thus, low humidity in your home means the air will feel cooler, meaning you must turn up the heat more than necessary to feel comfortable.

 Adding Humidity During Heating

-If you’d like to learn more about boosting your comfort and your home’s heating efficiency this winter, visit our website for a complete listing of our HVAC services.
+If you’d like to hear more about improving your comfort and your home’s heating efficiency this winter, visit our website for a complete listing of our HVAC services.
 We proudly offer heating and cooling repair, replacement, and maintenance in addition to indoor air quality solutions and attic insulation.
 Read through our blog to find out more about the latest information and technology in the HVAC industry!